awsdocs/aws-systems-manager-user-guide/doc_source/sysman-rc-setting-up-cwlogs.md

 **Note**
 Log streams are only created when output data is available\.
 For example, if there is no error data for an execution, the stderr stream isn't created\.

-Here is an example of the command output as it appears in CloudWatch Logs\.
+Here is an example of the command output as it is displayed in CloudWatch Logs\.

 ```
 Group - /aws/ssm/AWS-RunShellScript